kavyakushnoor/30days-of-Udacity/readMe.md

 Learned how to read and plot stocks data

 ## Day 3:
-Learned Numpy and pandas
+Practiced analyzing stocks data with Numpy and pandas

 ## Day 4:
-Learned Statistical analysis, incomplete data and scatter plots/ histograms
+Learned cleaning data using statistical analysis, incomplete data and scatter plots/ histograms

 ## Day 5:
 Learned Sharpe ratio for portfolios and began optimizers